Important Skills for Interior Designer Jobs

 As a general rule, interior design is more comprehensive than interior decorating.
 While design involves decorating, interior decorators have serious limitations in their ability to advise clients on overall design.

-More often than not, an interior designer helps clients with possible major cosmetic changes, including the kind of cosmetic changes to merit contractor work.
-Some interior designers actually partner with architectural firms, depending on the experience and credentials of the designer.
+Interior designers help clients with possible major cosmetic changes, including the kind of changes that require contractor work.
+Some interior designers partner with architectural firms, depending on the experience and credentials of the designer.

 Types of Interior Design Skills

 As a designer, you will meet with clients to discuss their ideas, so it's essential that you communicate effectively and listen attentively.
 In addition to working well with clients, you need to be able to communicate with contractors that might be overseeing the broader project and with vendors that might be supplying artwork, furniture, and more.

 Part of being successful as an interior designer is being able to see what space could be.
 This can be looking at an empty room or office and envisioning what can work in that space, or it might be looking at a decorated space and imagining something significantly different.
 Unlike looking at a blank canvas, this requires the ability to see potential in natural lighting, the angles of walls and ceilings, and more.

 - Spatial Awareness

 Keeping up to date on current styles and trends is an important part of the job, as is a knowledge of complementary colors.
 It's also necessary to be able to translate your artistic eye to a sketch that conveys ideas to clients.
 A design degree or other certification is helpful, but equivalent experience can be gained through internships or apprenticeships with other designers.
 Either way, creativity is a must.

 - Styles and Trends

 Interior design is not always a 9-to-5 job.
 While it can be if most of your clients are businesses, you'll likely have to meet with residential clients in the evening or on weekends on occasion.
 If working with both business and residential clients, it's important that you have enough flexibility to meet at any time.